mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 Describe the problem your project will address.
 (2-5 sentences)
 - Who is affected by the problem?
-- What are the impacts of this problem (locally, nationally, globally)?
+- What are the impacts of this problem?
+ - locally, nationally, globally

 **The Vision:**